 Oh, the burden of independent thought!
 I was so used to living life by waiting for other people’s responses, I could barely make a decision without seeking someone else’s approval or permission.
 After a few months of this, it finally got to the point where she said to me, “I need you to stop being a little boy in our relationship.
 I want to be with a man.”

 We talked about this for a while, because I had no clue what she meant.
 A little boy?
 How am I a little boy?
-It turns out that an indecisive, can’t stand up for himself, fearful of what other people say, and always needing validation for everything he does person is a little boy.
+It turns out that an indecisive, can’t stand up for himself, fearful of what other people say, and ‘always needing validation for everything he does’ person is more like a little boy than a man.

 Back then, I thought I was just being a good, kind-hearted person.
 Now I look back and see that I was overly concerned and fearful in many ways.
 I actually see now that my girlfriend at that time was the pack leader.
 I wanted someone to take a lead role in my life so that I wouldn’t have to make any real decisions on my own.
 If she was the pack leader, all I had to do was run everything by her, and I’d have no responsibilities, and also no accountability.

-This little boy behavior was actually me embracing more of my feminine side – what some people would call a feminine energy.
-By having more feminine characteristics, I was more submissive, less assertive, and more concerned about others than myself.
+This little boy behavior might actually have been me embracing more of my feminine side, or what some people would call a feminine energy.
+By having more feminine characteristics, I was more receptive and passive, less assertive, and more concerned about others than myself.
 Good qualities in many circumstances, but not when they interfere with your happiness and take away your power.

-Remember, don’t think of masculine and feminine as what a man is and what a woman is, think of those terms as access to behavior that allows you to be more flexible in situations, to get the results you want in life.
+Try not to think of masculine and feminine as what a man is and what a woman is.
+Think of those terms as access to behavior that allows you to be more flexible in situations, to get the results you want in life.

 By accessing the feminine energy in me, the woman in my life felt like she had to take on some of the masculine role.
 The problem with that was that she didn’t want to.
 She wanted to be the more feminine person in the relationship.
 She wanted the man in her life to be more assertive, more decisive, and able to stand on his own two feet, and take action.